Millet Groats — Nutrients, Health Benefits, And Shopping Tips

 How to store millet groats

-Millet groats should be stored in an airtight container in a cool, dark place.
-A pantry or cupboard is ideal for maintaining their freshness.
-Properly stored millet groats can last for up to a year.
+Millet groats should be kept in a sealed container in a cool, dark environment.
+A pantry or cupboard is perfect for preserving their quality.
+When stored properly, millet groats can remain good for 6-12 months.

-Humidity and exposure to air can cause millet groats to spoil.
-Avoid storing them in clear containers exposed to light, as this can degrade their quality.
-Always keep the container tightly sealed and store in a dry place to ensure longevity.
+Exposure to moisture and air can lead to spoilage of millet groats.
+It is best to avoid using transparent containers that are exposed to light, as this can diminish their quality.
+Always ensure the container is tightly closed and stored in a dry area to maximize their shelf life.

 For added protection against moisture, consider storing millet groats with a small silica gel packet in the airtight container to absorb any excess humidity.